A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 Step 5: Submit The Request To Extract Grant Form

-This form is a request by you to the Court to issue a Grant of Letters of Administration.
+This form is your request to the Court to provide a Grant of Letters of Administration.
 You will need to fill out and confirm several details in the form. (i.e., that you have conducted the proper research for any existing probates and caveats and acted accordingly.)

 According to Section 7 of the Intestate Succession Act, the deceased’s assets must be distributed as so:

-• If the deceased had a spouse, but no children nor parents, then the spouse will get everything,
+- If the deceased had a spouse, but no children or parents, then the spouse will get everything,

 Conclusion On The Letters Of Administration In Singapore